root-project/web/manual/math/index.md

 Often the {% include ref class="TF1" %} class is used.<br>
 Use the [ROOT::Math::WrappedTF1](https://root.cern/doc/master/classROOT_1_1Math_1_1WrappedTF1.html) class, if the interface to be wrapped is one-dimensional.

-The default constructor takes a {% include ref class="TF1" %} reference as argument, that will be wrapped with the interfaces of a [ROOT::Math::IParametricGradFunctionOneDim](https://root.cern/doc/master/classROOT_1_1Math_1_1IParametricGradFunctionOneDim.html){:target="_blank"}.
+The default constructor takes a {% include ref class="TF1" %} reference as argument, wrapped with the interfaces of the [ROOT::Math::IParametricGradFunctionOneDim](https://root.cern/doc/master/classROOT_1_1Math_1_1IParametricGradFunctionOneDim.html){:target="_blank"} class.

 _**Example**_